Binary number: History

-The modern binary number system was studied in Europe in the 16th and 17th centuries by Thomas Harriot, and Gottfried Leibniz.
-However, systems related to binary numbers have appeared earlier in multiple cultures including ancient Egypt, China, Europe and India.
+The modern binary number system was first studied in Europe in the 15th, 16th and 17th centuries by Thomas Harriot, and decades later by Gottfried Leibniz, who is credited for the invention.
+However, systems related to binary numbers have appeared earlier in multiple cultures including ancient Egypt, China, Europe and India, e.g. in relation to divination using binary lots.